Excitation and inhibition imbalance affects dynamical complexity through symmetries: Sampling

 \subsection{Robustness}

 Another frequently cited property of the evolved networks is their robustness to perturbation.
-We sought to determine if the evolved networks and the forbidden motif networks had distinct levels of robustness.
+We sought to determine if the evolved networks and the suppressed motif networks had distinct levels of robustness.
 The notion of robustness depends upon a notion of response to perturbation.
 The distance between the non-perturbed and perturbed states is measured at each time step by the Hamming distance, which only counts the number of non-matching bits.
 A robust network is one where the distance stays constant or decreases over time.
-We expect evolved networks to show an increase in robustness, and we expect forbidden motif networks to show a decrease in robustness.
-The results are surprising: for a large range of edge densities, perturbations to forbidden motif networks do not drive a large divergence in state dynamics in comparison to uniform random networks (Supp.
-Fig. \ref{fig:motiflist_fig}).
-In contrast, evolved networks are significantly less robust to perturbations.
+We expect evolved networks to show an increase in robustness, and we expect suppressed motif networks to show a decrease in robustness.
+The results are surprising: for a large range of edge densities, perturbations to suppressed motif networks do not drive a large divergence in state dynamics in comparison to uniform random networks (Supp.
+Figure \ref{fig:motiflist_fig}).

 Intuitively, one might imagine that a network's sensitivity to perturbation could depend upon the maximum cycle length, such that the longer the maximum cycle the greater the tendency for perturbations to drive divergent dynamics.
-In contrast to this intuition, however, random and forbidden motif networks have quite different average cycle lengths.
+In contrast to this intuition, however, random and suppressed motif networks have quite different average cycle lengths.
 The difference could then be entirely caused by the presence of long cycles in the evolved population in comparison with the two other populations.
 To test this possibility, we have compared networks from each category with the same cycle length.
-For a given maximum cycle length, evolved networks have a slightly lower distance than the random and the forbidden networks for a given cycle length (see Supp.
+For a given maximum cycle length, evolved networks have a slightly lower distance than the random and the suppressed networks for a given cycle length (see Supp.
 Figure \ref{fig:suppfig7}.A).
 The difference however is quite small and is cyclic with the period equal to the cycle length, as expected (see Supp.
 Figure \ref{fig:suppfig7}.B).
-Therefore, forbidden motifs and the optimization process have, for a given maximum cycle length, a rather low impact on how the networks handle perturbations.
+Therefore, suppressed motifs and the optimization process have, for a given maximum cycle length, a rather low impact on how the networks handle perturbations.